 If you are calling your ride at night or in an area that isn’t very public, bring someone outside to ride or wait with you.
 If you have to wait alone, try to stay inside the building until the driver arrives or is very close to your location.

-In some situations, calling an Uber to your location can be complicated due to busy streets, complexes with multiple points of entry, and other unrecognizable locations.
-To combat this, Uber automatically sets your pick-up at a safe and accessible location when you request a ride.
+In some situations, calling a Rideshare to your location can be complicated due to busy streets, complexes with multiple points of entry, and other unrecognizable locations.
+To combat this, Rideshare automatically sets your pick-up at a safe and accessible location when you request a ride.
 You can choose to change your pick-up location if you wish, and the app will automatically block you from setting your pick-up in an illegal or unsafe area.

 • For additional security measures, you can ask the driver who he or she is there to pick up.
 Often, the driver will verify your name when you get into the vehicle, but you can also ask him or her before you get into the car.